dani-brennan/project-2/README.md

   </tr>
   <tr>
     <td>Paddle</td>
-    <td>Paddle moves left and right and stays inside game area as expected.
-Paddle collides with ball as expected.</td>
+    <td>Paddle moves left and right and stays inside the game area as expected.
+Paddle collides with the ball as expected.</td>
     <td>TBC</td>
   </tr>
   <tr>